AnantJoshiCZ/QuickHull/README.md

-# Convex-Hull
+# QuickHull

-This is an implementation of the QuickHull algorithm.
+This is an implementation of the QuickHull algorithm in Python.
+It randomly generates a set of points and finds the convex hull of this set of points using the QuickHull algorithm.
+More details about QuickHull algorithm here: [QuickHull](https://github.com/AnantJoshiCZ/QuickHull.git)

 # Installation/Setup